dfinity/portal/docs/developer-docs/backend/rust/14-candid.md

-# 14: Using Candid with a Rust canister
+# 14: Using the Candid UI with a Rust canister

 ## Overview